jjj11x/stc_rpncalc/README.md

 The exponent display is fixed at 2 digits, although the calculator doesn't prevent you from doing certain operations (e.g. basic arithmetic) which results in numbers with larger exponents.
 (A 10 in the ten's place of the exponent will then be displayed as a '`:`'.
 This just so happens to be the next character after '`9`' in the 1602 LCD's character map).
 The calculator can internally represent larger exponents than +/-99, although calculations with larger exponents aren't guaranteed to be correct.

 ## Turning off
-Hold `Shift` (the `mode` key on the physical calculator) and `0` at the same time to turn off.
+Hold `Shift` (the `mode` key on the physical calculator) and `0` *at the same time* to turn off.
 NOTE: There is no auto power off.

 # Bugs
 1. The calculator does not properly check for underflow or overflow sometimes.
 1. After division by 0, ln(-), over/underflow, or other operations which give an `Error`, it's possible to still do certain operations on `Error`.
 Many functions do check, and will not operate on `Error`, but not all of them yet.
-This is somewhat similar to old soviet calculators where `Error` is just a number, and they didn't have enough rom space to check for errors, and there are people who explore the inner-workings of the calculator by manipulating the `Error` number.
+This is somewhat similar to old soviet Elektronika calculators where `Error` is just a number, and there wasn't enough ROM space to check for errors.
+There are people who explore the inner-workings of these calculators by manipulating the `Error` number.
 1. There are probably more bugs waiting to be discovered.

 # Internals